 Act Quickly When Spills Occur

-When water spills on your MacBook Pro, it’s important to take precautions even if everything seems to be working fine.
+Accidents happen.
+When water spills on your MacBook Pro, you must take precautions even if everything seems to be working fine.

 Shut down the computer as soon as possible, allow it to dry, and consider a professional cleaning or inspection of the components if you can find a repair service that will do so for a reasonable cost.

-Have you ever spilled anything on your MacBook?
+Have you ever spilled water or anything on your MacBook?
 What steps did you take to resolve the problem?About Andrew Gilmore